enasequence/ena-browser-documentation/browser/search/advanced.rst

 ------

-You can specify an offset for the number of records you would like to skip from your search.
-It helps to fetch the result set beyond the maximum number of records.
+You can specify an offset for the number of records you would like to skip from the beginning of your search.
+This can be used to fetch the results available beyond the maximum number of records that can be fetched in one go (100 000).

-If you not wish to skip the records, leave this field blank or enter '0'.
+If you do not wish to skip any records, you can leave this field blank or enter an offset of '0'.

 Limit
 -----